What is the Role of Art in “Health”?

 In other words, the definition of health that we accept and prioritize has a massive impact on our collective health.

-The concept of health requires access to the resources and experiences that humans need to be completely well
+We can choose to aim for wellbeing—to build access to the resources and experiences that humans need to be completely well

 Arts and Culture, Y’all